g3w-suite/g3w-client/README.md

 <summary>3.
 How can I keep client plugins updated ?</summary>

-Currently the built-in and custom plugins are managed with several "independent" git repositories, so there is currently no automated task to achieve this.
+Currently built-in and custom plugins are managed with several "independent" git repositories, so there is currently no automated task to achieve this.

-You can use the following commands to get the latest changes of built-in plugins:
+You can use the following commands to fetch the latest changes of built-in plugins:

 ```sh
 cd /g3w-client/src/plugins/editing